nimishukey/nimishukey.github.io/_pages/about.md

   - Graduate Scholarship (for students who qualify the Graduate Aptitude Test in Engineering) by All India Council for Technical Education (AICTE), 2014

 - Grants
-  - UNSW Swimming Safe Grant by UNSW, May 2024
+  - UNSW Swimming Safe Grant by UNSW, 2024
-  - CIRES-ADC Travel Grant by the Centre for Information Resilience (CIRES), Sep 2023
+  - Australasian Database Conference Travel Grant by the Centre for Information Resilience (CIRES), 2023